Run a new Machine

 The default behavior of fly machine run is to create a new Fly App for the new Machine to belong to, unless it’s given the name of an existing app in one of two ways:

-1. Like many other flyctl commands, fly machine run looks for a fly.toml app config file in the working directory, and if it finds one with an app name inside, it adds the new Machine to that app.
+1. Like many flyctl commands, fly machine run will pull an app name from a fly.toml file if one is present in the working directory.
 It disregards the rest of the configuration in the file.

 2. If you pass it an app name with --app <app-name>, flyctl prefers that name over any name it gets from a fly.toml.